pola-rs/polars-book/docs/user-guide/sql/cte.md

-In this example, we use the `query()` method of the `SQLContext` to execute a SQL query that includes a CTE.
+In this example, we use the `execute()` method of the `SQLContext` to execute a SQL query that includes a CTE.
 The CTE selects all rows from the `my_table` LazyFrame where the `age` column is greater than 30 and gives it the alias `older_people`.
 We then execute a second SQL query that selects all rows from the `older_people` CTE where the `name` column starts with the letter 'C'.